-The Department of Communications oversees the student newspaper, The Delta Devils Gazette.
+The Department of Mass Communications publishes the student newspaper, The Delta Devils Gazette.
 Four publications of the newspaper are normally produced during the fall and spring semesters.
-The paper is managed and written by students with the counsel of the faculty and the chair of the Department of Mass Communications.
+The paper is managed and written by students with the supervision of a faculty adviser.